GaetanLepage/phd-manuscript/sections/2_simulator/3_simulator/3_features.typ

 Regular speech sources, when asked to refresh their signal, draw a distinct sample from the clean speech corpus and outputs the corresponding signal.
 The latter usually consists of a complete sentence pronounced by a speaker and lasts several seconds.
-The duration of the resulting simulated audio #d-rec will differ from step to step This process suits well use cases where each _step_ is independent from each other.
+The duration of the resulting simulated audio #d-rec will differ from step to step This process suits well use cases where each _step_ is independent of the others.

 *Continuous sources.*
 To allow for more realistic modeling, we introduce continuous speech sources.